sparkaiconsulting/AIestheticsAnalyzer/README.md

 <li>Click the AIestheticsAnalyzer icon again and click 'Deactivate' to deactivate the extension.</li>
 </ol>

+<h2>Using color-thief</h2>

+<p>This extension uses the 'color-thief' JavaScript library, specifically the 'color-thief.min' JavaScript file to extract colors from images on the page. color-thief.min.js is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+We have included information about the use of color-thief in this readme.txt file, which is compliant with the license terms.
+Please ensure that you comply with the license terms when using this library in your extension.
+To do so, include the license file in your extension's directory and provide attribution to the color-thief library in your code or documentation.</p>

 <h2>Contributing</h2>

 <p>If you would like to contribute to AIestheticsAnalyzer, please submit a pull request on <a href="https://github.com/sparkaiconsulting/AIestheticsAnalyzer">GitHub</a>.</p>